-This USB Stick connects a PC or any other computing platform with USB interface to a wireless Z-Wave network.
-A controller software compatible to the Sigma Designs Serial API is required to use the functions of the device.
+This USB stick connects a PC or any other computing platform with USB interface to a wireless Z-Wave network.
+A controller software compatible to the Silicon Labs Z-Wave Serial API (for example Z-Way) is required to use the functions of the device.
 This software plus this UZB realise a static controller to manage and use Z-Wave devices of various vendors.
 This stick works with all certified Z-Wave devices regardless of its vendor or date of origin.
-The Sigma Designs Serial API specification is available to all owners of a Sigma Designs Z-Wave SDK.
+The Silicon Labs Z-Wave Serial API specification is available to all owners of a Silicon Labs Z-Wave SDK.

 The device implements a virtual serial interface used by the Z-Wave application.
-Linux and Mac OSX has a built in device driver for the stick and will create a new device named like /dev/cu.usbmodemfa131 (OSX) or /dev/ttyACM0 (Linux).
-Windows enumerates a new COM device but may require a device driver uzb.inf available below.
+Linux and Mac OSX has a built in device driver for the stick and will create a new device named like /dev/ttyACM0 (Linux) or /dev/cu.usbmodemfa131 (OSX).
+Windows enumerates a new COM port device but might require a device driver uzb.inf available below.

 Compared to the standard firmware design used by almost all Z-Wave USB Sticks and other Z-Wave Host Interface hardware, the UZB firmware offers several extensions and enhancements:

 - Backup and recovery function including network topology

 - Optimised transmitting queue handling to speed up transmitting process

 - Firmware update from the OS level in the field

 - Extended Wakeup Notification to extend battery life time of battery-operated devices in the network

 - Advanced statistics about network actual usage

 - Allows switching frequencies from software